microsoft/node-pty/README.md

 # pty.js

+**⚠️ This project will soon be published to npm under a new name, in the meantime [c75c2dc](https://github.com/Tyriar/pty.js/commit/c75c2dcb6dcad83b0cb3ef2ae42d0448fb912642) is the stable version that should be used, *not* the `HEAD` of `master`.
+See [this issue](https://github.com/Microsoft/vscode/issues/13625) for more details.**

 `forkpty(3)` bindings for node.js.
 This allows you to fork processes with pseudo terminal file descriptors.
 It returns a terminal object which allows reads and writes.